 From an investment standpoint, the interest payments you receive from a private loan may be higher than the interest payments you might receive from a money market or bank account.
 However, if you do not need the funds for many years, you are more likely to earn a higher rate of return in a diversified portfolio of stocks and bonds.
 Thus, this loan should not be considered an exceptional investment opportunity.

-While many people choose to write up their own loan agreement, it can be wise to hire a real estate attorney or go to Circle Lending to draw up a formal document.
+While many people choose to write up their own loan agreement, it can be wise to hire a real estate attorney or go to National Family Mortgage to draw up a formal document.
 Doing so can ensure that you do not fall into any tax or estate planning traps.
 Having a formal document also shows your children that you mean business – this may help reduce the chance the loan will default.

 Co-ownership agreements, often called equity sharing agreements, are a formal way for you to share ownership of a home with your child.
 These types of agreements often work as follows:

 You provide the down payment while your child assumes a mortgage for the remainder.
 For all intents and purposes, your child owns the home.
 He or she deducts the mortgage interest and receives the capital gain exemption of $250,000 for individuals or $500,000 for married couples when the home is sold (so long as the child has lived in the property for at least two of the last five years).
 However, when the home is sold, you get back your original deposit plus some predetermined share of the profits (which is specified in the agreement).
 Moreover, you may be able to deduct the ongoing property expenses and depreciation.

 Under these types of agreements, the property typically must be sold within a specific time period such as 5 years, or at a specific triggering event (such as refinancing or divorce).
 Creating a well-drafted agreement is extremely important.
 Disagreements can often occur over the appropriate sales price for the home, who to choose as a realtor and when to sell the home.